top of page

 Now I know better — and I’m finding my way back towards myself or towards the other.

+So discernment isn’t about always getting it right.
 It’s about keeping the thread of connection alive while staying anchored in your truth.
+It’s about staying honest and curious.

-Curiosity about the body — the tightness, the lightness, the warmth, the expansion, the pull.
+Curious about your body cues — the tightness, the lightness, the warmth, the expansion, the pull.

 This is how we develop inner guidance.